DavidRandallPeters/3DModeling/3D_003_SubstanceToUnity.md

 <br>

-Here, we can add whatever details we like, save it and reimport the asset to Unreal..
+Here, we can add whatever details we like, save it and reimport the asset to Unity..
 But how do we colour within the lines, as it were?
 We don't have our UV map here in Photoshopto guide us..

 Let's hop into our Maya project and retrieve that UV Map.